QuiteAFancyEmerald/Holy-Unblocker/README.md

 - [x] Flesh out and rework the UV / Scramjet / bare client error page - done
 - [x] Update sw.js to support workerware (https://github.com/MercuryWorkshop/workerware)-- This is not done however we have our own middleware system implemented for adblocking, etc.
 - [ ] Omnibox autoupdate script (for the Google/Bing style auto suggest feature)
+- [ ] Omnibar functionality (back and forward navigation, settings menu and create new stealth page with URL)
 - [ ] Games library will feature 10000 items; 5000 flash games and 5000 other game types
-- [ ] Attach proxyvalidatorscript to a status page > have this be served via Fastify, etc. etc; config option disabled as it will cause issues potentially unless if we refactor it slightly.
 - [ ] Improve adblocking functions on site using AnuraOS standards
-- [ ] Revamp the Stealth Frame with a slight animation (ease in and then the wheeling loading with a gradient fading away once its loaded or shows the error page LOL), a loading wheel/page and lastly a omnibox widget.
+- [x] Revamp the Stealth Frame with a slight animation (ease in and then the wheeling loading with a gradient fading away once its loaded or shows the error page LOL), a loading wheel/page and lastly a omnibox widget.
 It will have like nav buttons, some of the settings from the settings menu, a home button, a button that brings up the Setting menu and be in a designed position.
-Intent is to reduce the back/forth nature that users have to do currently making it more tedious to use the site.
+Intent is to reduce the back/forth nature that users have to do currently making it more tedious to use the site. - partial. needs functionality.

 ## Site Redesign

 - [x] Landing Cards - done
 - [x] Change fonts to cleaner look
-- [ ] Add more AOS interactions on scroll or hover
+- [x] Add more AOS interactions on scroll or hover
-- [ ] Add subtle noise to background elements
+- [x] Add subtle noise to background elements
 - [ ] Update colors + add themes
-- [ ] Toggle elements
+- [x] Toggle elements
 - [x] Other card options
-- [ ] Radial blur elements
+- [x] Radial blur elements
 - [ ] Code standard examples
-- [ ] Horizontal/general movement on scroll with AOS
+- [x] Horizontal/general movement on scroll with AOS
 - [x] Showcase dev dependencies
 - [ ] Update icons
 - [x] Landing Page - (partial/needs work)
 - [x] Settings Menu - (partial/needs work)
 - [x] More Dropdown Menu
 - [x] Web Proxies page
-- [ ] Application page
+- [x] Application page
 - [ ] Hosting page
 - [ ] Resources page
 - [ ] Games Library page
 - [ ] Emulators Library page
 - [ ] Emu Library page
 - [ ] Web Games page
-- [ ] Flash Games page
+- [x] Flash Games page
 - [ ] Documentation on-site + Getting Started information updated (Tor, etc.)
-- [ ] FAQ page
+- [x] FAQ page
-- [ ] Credits page
+- [x] Credits page
-- [ ] TOS page
+- [x] TOS page
-- [x] Footer Design - (partial/needs work)
+- [x] Footer Design
-- [x] Header Design - (partial/needs work)
+- [x] Header Design

 ## Community Requests